 Researchers have come a long way in understanding THC and CBD’s effects on other MS symptoms besides tremors, such as pain and sleeplessness.

 More than two million people worldwide currently have a diagnosis of Multiple Sclerosis (MS).
 In the U.S. alone, an estimated 1 million people live with the neurological disease.
 Often misunderstood, MS affects the body in myriad ways, starting with the sclerotic nerves.
 Many who experience the debilitating effects of MS struggle with pain, loss of motion and dramatic lifestyle changes that can affect life-long happiness.
+What about treating multiple sclerosis with marijuana?

 Individuals with MS also experience muscle stiffness (commonly called spasticity), a condition that the Multiple Sclerosis Association of America calls quite common among those that have the disease.